seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 Of all our fortunes.

 **EARL OF WORCESTER**
-But yet I would your mother had been here.
+But yet I would your father had been here.
 The quality and hair of our attempt
 Brooks no division: it will be thought
-By some, that know not why she is away,
+By some, that know not why he is away,
 That wisdom, loyalty and mere dislike
-Of our proceedings kept her far from hence:
+Of our proceedings kept the earl from hence:
-This absence of your mother's draws a curtain,
+This absence of your father's draws a curtain,
 That shows the ignorant a kind of fear
 Before not dreamt of. /

 **HOTSPUR**
 / You strain too far.
-I rather of her absence make this use:
+I rather of his absence make this use:
 It lends a lustre and more great opinion,
 A larger dare to our great enterprise,
-Than if she would be here; for men must think,
+Than if the earl were here; for men must think,
-If we without her help can make a head
+If we without his help can make a head
-To push against a kingdom, with her help
+To push against a kingdom, with his help
 We shall o'erturn it topsy-turvy down.
 Yet all goes well, yet all our joints are whole.